Donald Trump's War On War

 Looking at these four defense plays, and combining it with Trump's words (assuming my first scenario regarding him having no real goals is not true), we can arrive at a couple of possible outcomes.
 First, these defense plays really are not what I would consider to be cash cows.
 Now, in all fairness, if they are bloated as a result of large and profitable government contracts, then there could very well be room for improvement here.
 In essence, this would be true if they feel they don't need to worry too much about the bottom line because the government will always be there with another lucrative contract.

-Should this case turn out to be true, then pressure from Trump could push down the sales of defense companies (without factoring in the benefit of increased spending associated with future projects) but their bottom lines may actually hold.
+Should this case turn out to be true, then pressure from Trump could push down the sales of defense companies (without factoring in the benefit of increased spending associated with future projects), but their bottom lines may actually hold.
 That said, if the amount of excess among these firms is slim, then it could serve to not only harm their sales but their bottom lines too.

 Either way, the end result, without factoring in the potential impact of fewer employees at these firms, would be a net benefit to the taxpayer.
 It would also make liberals happy by removing what is perceived to be a military industrial complex geared toward funneling money to certain millionaires and billionaires, and it would make conservatives happy by reducing what they perceive to be waste while, if new spending is added on top of one of these two outcomes, increasing the size of the military.